Rio Fredrika

 Rio Fredrika Debolla (born 3 July 1995) is an English radio and television presenter, DJ, and former model.
 She began her career in modeling before going into presenting.
-She is best known for her work with Capital FM and Capital Dance, and on CBBC's The Playlist.
+She gained prominence through her work with Capital and Capital Dance (2018–2024), and on CBBC's The Playlist (2019–2021).
+As of 2026, she works for Kiss.

 Early life

 Fredrika is from South East London.